 Another myth according to Chiu?
 The “if the product’s available at the drug store, it must be safe” one.
 “If you look at the fine print, even most OTC products, including benzoyl peroxides and salicylic acids, which are common OTC skincare ingredients, typically advise you to discuss with a physician during pregnancy,” she says.
 “There are actually very few ‘proven via studies’-safe ingredients, but they include vitamin C and glycolic acids.”

-A great vitamin C serum for an expectant mother is the Cosrx Triple C Lightning Liquid.
 If your skin is more sensitive, another pregnancy safe option is the Klairs Freshly Juiced Vitamin C Serum.
 Both of these serums are great for brightening skin and combating dry patches.

 The safety of different products is not the only concern in an expecting mother’s skin care regimen—there’s also the preventative and restorative measures taken for those annoying stretch marks.
 Another myth, according to Dr. Sadick, is the famous “cocoa butter stretch mark cure.”